SPF-OST/pytrnsys_gui/README.md

     ...\UserLib\ReleaseDLLs

 #### Troubleshooting
-`pytrnsys-gui.exe` writes logging messages into the `pytrnsys-gui.log` file located in the same directory as the `.exe` file.
-The `.log` file might give you some hints as to what happened if something doesn't work or if `pytrnsys-gui.exe` has crashed.
+`pytrnsys-gui.bat` writes logging messages into the `pytrnsys-gui.log` file located in the same directory as the `.bat` file.
+The `.log` file might give you some hints as to what happened if something doesn't work or if `pytrnsys-gui.bat` has crashed.

 ### Installation from source / Developer installation